intel/intel-xpu-backend-for-triton/docs/ARCHITECTURE.md

 #### Directions
 Going forward, removing SYCL runtime dependency from Triton can be achieved with some joint effort (Triton, upstream work for memory allocation, oneDNN, oneCCL, and runtimes).
 Without significant changes to runtimes there are two areas of improvement: data allocation and movement API and synchronization with SYCL-based components.

 Memory allocation and movement does not depend on SYCL and can be consumed by SYCL-based components with relatively minor changes.
-Using Unified runtime is an appealing option as it has the necessary interop capabilities with L0 and can potentially become the standard mechanism for accelerator interaction in pytorch.
+Using Unified runtime is an appealing option as it has the necessary interop capabilities with L0 and can potentially become the standard mechanism for accelerator interaction in PyTorch.
 It also does not restrict the language choice for kernels implementation and may avoid the need for additional runtimes interop features.

 Pytorch has a [mechanism of streams](https://pytorch.org/docs/stable/generated/torch.cuda.Stream.html#torch.cuda.Stream) (a linear sequence of execution that belongs to a specific device) to orchestrate kernel invocation and data movement.
-Using pytorch’s synchronization abstractions can help decouple Triton kernels and Aten operator implementations by communicating via a stream (handled at the Inductor level).
+Using PyTorch’s synchronization abstractions can help decouple Triton kernels and Aten operator implementations by communicating via a stream (handled at the Inductor level).
 The stream can use a low-level runtime and have wrappers for SYCL-based consumers.
-Its implementation will live inside pytorch as a separate component.
+Its implementation will live inside PyTorch as a separate component.

 There is also an option to introduce SYCL kernel invocation support into Unified runtime to make it indifferent to the input.
 This path allows for putting Unified runtime as the first-class citizen tool for all the components.

-Triton will have an opportunity to be used without pytorch while not having a redundant dependency on SYCL runtime and display all the beneficial qualities of relying on a low-level runtime.
+Triton will have an opportunity to be used without PyTorch while not having a redundant dependency on SYCL runtime and display all the beneficial qualities of relying on a low-level runtime.

 ## Links and materials
 [1] Triton repo: https://github.com/openai/triton<br>